Adielx97/First-Project_Income-Dashboard/README.md

 # First-Project_Income-Dashboard
 ## Introduction
 This is the first Python project that me, Iqbal, and my partner Viet worked on during the university course "Financial Economics with Python".
-We wanted to gather income data in germany in visualize our finding in python via streamlit.
-We mainly used the StepStone 2023 Income Report as a source which provided median data points and was based on a reserach consisting of over 600.000 data points.
+We wanted to gather income data in germany in visualize our findings in python via streamlit.
+We mainly used the StepStone 2022 Income Report as a source which provided median data points and was based on a reserach consisting of over 600.000 data points.

 ## You can access the Web-App via this link:
 https://adielx97-first-project-income-dashboard-project-uxplob.streamlit.app/